…Originally posted 29/12/2011 on Fitness Sphere where I also now contribute, I thought readers here might benefit aswell.

 The FMS provides information on fundamental movement and potential risk of injury upon entering into hostile physical activity.
 It is not a diagnostic tool but rather a definable baseline of human movement competency requisite for damage limitation.
 None of my clients escape implementation of the FMS, but all of them for such a small investment of time, enjoy a measurable distance between themselves and harm with its ‘snitching’ prowess and corrective blueprint.

-- Training – I’ve long ago moved away from the bodybuilder, segmental approach to training and to a more movement/behavioural based model.
-Movement first and foremost is conceived in the brain, it is therefore the primary target organ for all intervention.
+- Training – I’ve long ago moved away from prioritising the bodybuilder, segmental approach to training and to a more movement/behavioural based model.
+Movement first and foremost is conceived in the brain, it is therefore the primary target organ for all inputs.
 The brain maps movements, not individual muscles, thus training should emphasis general-purpose movement patterns that yield practical functionality.
 All planes, all directions, all well and all the time.

 Best practise before popular practise.